-WCAT files a section 257 certificate in a legal action in the appropriate British Columbia court registry.
-Accordingly, after filing, WCAT will make its decisions under section 257 publicly available without removing names and other identifying information.
+WCAT files a section 257 certificateCertification to Court in a legal action in the appropriate British Columbia court registry.
+Accordingly, after filing, WCAT will make its decisions under section 257 311 publicly available without removing names and other identifying information.

-However, a section 257 certificate provided for filing in a court registry outside of British Columbia will be edited for privacy, as it is provided to the parties and WCAT does not file it in the legal action.
+However, a section 257 certificateCertification to Court provided for filing in a court registry outside of British Columbia will be edited for privacy, as it is provided to the parties and WCAT does not file it in the legal action.